 There are plenty of things to do in Mexico, from swimming and snorkeling to hiking and zip-lining.
 The same can be said for Costa Rica!
 No wonder they’re such popular destinations for tourists ✈️

 In this blog post, I’ll talk about the differences and similarities between Costa Rica and Mexico.
-This way, you can make an informed decision about Mexico vs Costa Rica for your next vacation!
+This way, whether you should go to Costa Rica or Mexico for your next vacation!

 Mexico is the second largest country in Latin America by population that’s home to over 130 million people.
 It’s bordered by the United States to the north and Guatemala and Belize to the south.
 Mexico is known for its beautiful beaches, ancient ruins, bustling cities like Guadalajara and Oaxaca, vibrant culture and rich history that dates back to the Pre-Columbian times.

 Costa Rica is a small Central American nation with a population of just 4.9 million people.
 It’s bordered by Nicaragua to the north, Panama to the south, and the Caribbean Sea to the east.
 Costa Rica is known for its lush jungles, stunning beaches, and exceptional biodiversity.